TriG-Tbh/Advent-of-Code-2021/Write-Ups.md

 - so these last few days i've been abusing the soft time limits
 - this one runs in about 3 minutes
 - and i somehow managed to complete it without using numpy

+Day 20:

+- today took way too long
+- 5 hours to complete, 15-20 minutes to run each file
+- due to a difference between the sample and puzzle inputs, today's files are split up into sample-compatible files and puzzle-compatible files